SupsoOrg/supso/DEV_README.md

 ## Philosophy

-Supported Source is split into two types of packages: the supso command line interface, and packages included with the projects that use Supported Source.
+Super Source is split into two types of packages: the supso command line interface, and packages included with the projects that use Super Source.

-This gem, the Supported Source Ruby gem, is an example of the former: the command line interface.
+This gem, the Super Source Ruby gem, is an example of the former: the command line interface.

 The supso command line interface should never be directly added as a requirement from the projects.